starburst1977/readium/README.md

 Don't forget to check out my other themes [Marisa](http://crtv.mk/eOTs) & [Chiara](http://crtv.mk/tSYt).

+## Install
+### Use dist files
+Upload the latest `readium-VERSION.zip` file to your ghost instance and restart it.
+Choose readium and enjoy!

+### Compile
+Run `make` and do your changes.
+Once you are done, run `make release`.
+Enter the required data and pick the created zipfile out of your dist/ directory.

 ## Features
 - Mobile-First Design Aproach
 - Fully Responsive layout